aleshaleksey/fansys23/06-abilities.md

 **Type**: (Class B)

-**Description**: Use a reaction and potentially MP dice to reduce damage from "supernatural" ranged attack.
+**Description**: Use a reaction and potentially MP dice to reduce damage from a "supernatural" attack.

-**Effect**: Reduce the damage from a ranged supernatural attack by [1d4 + SAP + [MP dice expended]d4], as long as the damage type does NOT fall into the ["esoteric"](10-conditions-types.md#esoteric-damage) category.
+**Effect**: Reduce the damage from a supernatural attack by [1d4 + SAP + [MP dice expended]d4], as long as the damage type does NOT fall into the ["esoteric"](10-conditions-types.md#esoteric-damage) category.

-**Action**: As a reaction to being hit by a ranged "supernatural" attack, declare "deflection".
+**Action**: As a reaction to being hit by a "supernatural" attack, declare "deflection".

 **Limitations**: